mamadmr/BP_project/README.md

 # BP_project
-an app aims to manage family expenses and incomes
+an app aims to manage family expense